Turning on the Wave machine at Learning Pool

 This is the latest in a series of blogs about our learning automation tool, Learning Pool Automation.

 When I got an email from my boss’s boss’s boss that said “I actually opened my training reminder, which is a first!”
 I knew that the Learning Pool cybersecurity campaign had been a success.

-The campaign was made up of three emails sent by Learning Pool’s scheduling and automation tool, Waves.
+The campaign was made up of three emails sent by Learning Pool’s scheduling and automation tool, Learning Pool Automation.
 These emails linked to an Adapt course which had an upfront test.
 If you could answer eight questions correctly, you didn’t have to do any more training.
 Once a learner completed their training, they didn’t receive any more reminders and they got a thank you email.
 Each of the emails took a different approach to persuading learners to take their training.